-Reince Priebus served as chairman of the Republican National Committee (RNC) from 2011–17 and also briefly served as Trump’s White House chief of staff from Jan.
-20–July 31, 2017.
+Reince Priebus served as chairman of the Republican National Committee (RNC) from 2011–17 and was Trump’s first short-lived White House chief of staff (serving from Jan.
+20–July 31, 2017).
 Previously he chaired the Wisconsin Republican Party and was an attorney with the Wisconsin law firm Michael Best & Friedrich.

 January 6, 2021